fleet-actions/ec2-runner-pool-manager/docs/architecture/overview.md

   resource-class: "xlarge"
 ```

 Okay, so first of all, the thing that stands out is the instance count.
 Essentially informing the controlplane how many runners the workflow needs.
-With this, the way the selection is structured, I create an equal amount of "claim-workers" each who interfaces with the resource pool via a single and shared pickup manager.
+With this, the way the selection is structured, internally, the controlplane creates an equal amount of "claim-workers" each who interfaces with the resource pool via a single and shared "pickup manager".
 See below how this is structured.

 (TODO: Diagram Resource Pool -> Pickup Manager => Claim Workers)

-As we have covered in the lifetime of the instance above, selection itself actually has two phases.

-The first phase is rather straightforward and essentially self-contained.
-This first phase picks up a raw message from the resource pool, and observes the attributes contained within the message that accompanies the instanceid.
-It looks if its usage-class, allowed-instance-types and the CPU and memory (as implicitly defined by the resource class config in `refresh`) is compatible with the workflow's needs.
+At first, when the pickup manager gets a request for an instance from the resource pool, it first looks if it receives any messages.
+If so, we quickly check the accompanying attributes to see if they have the usage-class, allowed-instance-types and the CPU and memory (as implicitly defined by the resource class config in `refresh`) compatible with the workflow's needs.

-If they aren't, the mesage is placed back to the resource pool, if it is, then we attempt to claim the instance.
+If they don't then they are placed back to the resource pool by the pickup manager, and retries again until the pool is deemed empty - and the requesting claim worker gets the indication that there's no more resources to pickup from the pool.

+If the pickup manager encounters a valid message from the pool, then the pickup manager hands this to the claim worker that requested to begin with.
+In that case, we go in to the following section of the selection routine!

 ### Selection - Claiming

+Great!
+Now that the pickup manager hands a valid instance to the claim worker, the claim worker then:

+1. Attempts to claim the instance `idle->claimed` and with a new `runId`.
+2. Observes states from the db if the instance is still healthy (is the heartbeat signal recent?)
+3. Observes states from the db if the instance has registered against github successfully with `runId`.

+As before, #1 is a guard to guarantee that the instance has not been pickedup and claimed by any other concurrent workflow.

+# 2 gives us a quick observation if the instance itself has not been terminated

 Claiming an instance